-- ❖ Particulate Matter: Dust and smoke spoil our cloths, reduce visibility and affect the buildings; dust and smoke get deposited on the leaves of the plants.
+- Particulate Matter: Dust and smoke spoil our cloths, reduce visibility and affect the buildings; dust and smoke get deposited on the leaves of the plants.
 Thus affects the rate of photosynthesis and transpiration.
 They also cause Bronchitis, Asthma in human beings.
 Particles of lead oxide present in automobile exhaust can cause Anaemia, Brain damage and even death.
 Particles of mercury cause Minimata disease which affect the nervous system and can cause death. - Hydrogen Sulphide: Tarnishes silver objects and blackens lead paints and painting.
 It has a smell like Rotten Eggs.
-It causes head ache in humans when inhaled in a large quantity. - ❖ Carbon monoxide: It is a poisonous gas.
-If it combines with haemoglobin in our blood, it forms a stable compound called carboxy haemoglobin.
+It causes head ache in humans when inhaled in a large quantity. - → Carbon monoxide Poisoning is a poisonous gas.
+If it combines with hemoglobin of our blood and forms a stable compound called carboxy haemoglobin.
 Due to the formation of this compound haemoglobin is unable to carry oxygen to various parts of our body.
 This leads to respiratory problems.
-It causes suffocation and may cause even death. - Air pollution causes ozone depletion, Green House effect, Global warming and Acid rain.
+It causes suffocation and may cause even death.

+н Air pollution causes ozone depletion, Green House effects, Global warming and Acid rain.
 We will read these effects in higher classes.